This-is-Ayush-Sharma/Linear_Queue_Concept/README.md

 # Linear_Queue_Concept
-- covered all the concepts of Queue using array
+- covered all the concepts of Linear Queue using array
 - full menu......
 - . >>>>>>>>>>>>>>>>>The available options are:-<<<<<<<<<<<<<<<<
 -                     1. Insert() or EnQueue()